 Keep your body and mind with the proper nourishment it demands.
 Get enough sleep and eat healthy food.
 Make a point to wake up early and resist the temptation to oversleep in the morning.

 Most importantly, do exercise, even if it is for 15 minutes.
 Go for a walk or do some stretching to keep yourself active throughout the day.
 Meditation is also something that you try for better focus and concentration at your work.
 It is essential to do these practices regularly for better results.

 6. Stay organized and plan your tasks

 Do you know what a time killer is?
 A disorganized structure and not having a plan or to-do list.
 Organize your tasks based on the priority list.
 Do the most important work at your most productive hours.
-This practice will help you be more productive in your work.
+This practice will help you be more effective in your career.

-You can plan your tasks or create a to-do list in the night before or in the morning.
+You can plan your tasks or create a to-do list the night before or in the morning.
 That will set a tone for the rest of your day.
 And you exactly know what to and when.
-Smart work is all you need.
+Innovative work is all you need.

-1. Don't handle household chores in work hours
+1. Don't handle household chores during work hours

-When you are working remotely, you will manage your chores, that's understandable.
+When you are working remotely, you will manage your chores; that's understandable.
 But it is crucial to keep a balance between the two.
-Take time out to do the chores and not let it interfere in your work hours.
-You cannot just hold a meeting and go for grocery shopping.
+Take time out to do the tasks and not let them interfere with your work hours.
+You cannot just hold a meeting and go grocery shopping.
 That can be very distracting and can take twice as long to complete your work.